Erasmus +

 During the course, 3 or 4 seminars will be convened, either by the instructor of the course or by guest lecturers.
 Students will be asked to prepare in advance by reading some additional materials on a specific topic touched upon during the lectures and to engage actively in the discussion in class.

-• International Labour Law (GIANFORMAGGIO CHAIR) - 6 ECTS - (Professor Tzehainesh Teklè , 1st Semester) - course code 131556
+• International Labour Law - 3 ECTS - (Professor Silvia Borelli, Professor Tzehainesh Teklè , 1st Semester) - course code 131556

-In the first part, the origin and the history of ILO, which celebrated its centenary in 1919, are illustrated.
+In the first part, the origin and the history of ILO are illustrated.
 Moreover, the ILO's tripartite structure and its functioning are examined.
-The course then focuses on the adoption of international labour standards and the ILO mechanisms to supervise their application at national level and to address their violations.
+The course then analyses the adoption of international labour standards and the ILO mechanisms to supervise their application at national level and to address their violations.

-The second part of the course focuses on specific themes that form the object of international labour law.
-These include (i) equality and non-discrimination in the world of work, (ii) equal remuneration between men and women, (iii) the rights of persons with disabilities and (iv) forced labour.
-The course concludes with an analysis of the impact of international labour law through its use by courts at national and regional level.
+The second part of the course focuses with international labour law on (i) the right to equality and non-discrimination in the world of work, (ii) equal remuneration between men and women, (iii) the rights of persons with disabilities at work.
+The legal analyis is accompanied by the presentation of real case examples.

 Students are invited to engage in class discussions.
-Moreover, each lecture is followed by a case study, which aims to deepen their understanding and critical thinking of the course topics.
+Moreover, lectures are followed by case studies or role plays, which aim to deepen their understanding and critical thinking of the course topics, and to help them reflect on the concrete impact of international labour.

 • International Taxation Law - 6 ECTS - (Professor Marco Greggi, 2nd Semester) - course code 55540

-In the academic year 2022 - 2023 the course will be integrated with seminars and workshops, and host prominent academics from partner Universities.
+In academic Year 2024 -2025 the course will be integrated with seminars and workshops, and host prominent academics from partner Universities.

 • International Trade Law - 6 ECTS - (Professor Magdalena Elisabeth de Leeuw, 1st Semester) - course code 55538